EvilFreelancer/yaml-php/README.md

-# YAML PHP Import/Export
+# YAML PHP Import/Export with validation

-Extra small PHP library for YAML configs importing and exporting.
+Small PHP library for importing and exporting with validation of YAML configuration files.

     composer require evilfreelancer/yaml-php